joey-carlson/sis-engine/docs/Streamlit_Harness_Requirements_Architecture.md

 ## 1) Purpose

-Build a **debug-first Streamlit harness** for the SPAR Engine.
+Build a **debug-first Streamlit harness** for the SiS Engine.
 This harness is not a "product UI," it is a **development and tuning instrument** that makes it easy to validate:

 - severity distribution behavior (calm/normal/spiky + morphology sliders)
 - cutoff frequency and cutoff resolution behavior